We survey British universities, examining the policies and actions of universities and students’ unions, and rank them using our traffic-light system.

 has a hands-off approach to free speech

-The University of Warwick and Warwick Students' Union collectively create a hostile environment for free speech.
-The university, which has maintained its Amber ranking, restricts material that is 'likely to cause offence'.
-The students' union, which has maintained its Red ranking, has instituted bans on the Sun and the Daily Star; operates a ban on sexist, racist and homophobic speech; and, in 2015, banned a talk by Maryam Namazie.
+The University of Warwick and Warwick Students’ Union collectively create a hostile environment for free speech.
+The university, which has moved to a Red ranking, instructs students on how to address one another with regard to gender identity, banning certain words, and insists that visiting speakers avoid ‘insulting other faiths’.
+The students’ union, which has maintained its Red ranking, operates a ban on sexist, racist and homophobic speech and, in 2015, banned Maryam Namazie.
 The institution’s overall ranking remains Red.

 The students’ union - RED

-‘Must seek to avoid insulting other faiths or groups, within a framework of positive debate and challenge.’
+‘All speakers… must seek to avoid insulting other faiths or groups, within a framework of positive debate.’